 Once you know who the person is it’s time to compose an email and reach out.
 The emails I send are pretty simple.
 I typically say that I noticed a spike in traffic from their site to mine, I checked out what they do and it sounds like there is some overlap in how both of us are trying changing the world.
 I tell them that I am reaching out to chat with someone at their company, ask for their feedback about my product or service and hear more about what they do.
 My emails are usually three sentences long.

 There are a ton of email marketing tools out there you can use to guess their email address.
 I like to use SellHack or another email warm up tool.
 This marketing tool hooks right into LinkedIn and gives you the correct email address for the person you’re trying to reach out to.
 All you need to do is click the “Hack In” button on the profile after you install the plugin:

 If SellHack is not working I would use Toofr to guess the email.
-Another tool you could use for this approach is Data.com where you can specify what type of contacts you’d like to find in a specific company such as “Marketing Execs at Intel” and they will give you a list of names and emails.
+Another tool you could use for this approach is Data.com.
+With this, you can specify what type of contacts you’d like to find in a specific company such as “Marketing Execs at Intel”.
+Data.com will give you a list of names and emails.

-That’s all for this one, it’s an ongoing process so you’ll be doing this daily or at least every few days.
+That’s all for this tactic to convert website visitors.
+It’s an ongoing process so you’ll be doing this daily or at least every few days.
 This could get repetitive so I’ve seen folks build scripts to automate this process.
 This above is just a quick and dirty way to do this.

-2. Use a Chat or Survey Feedback Tool On Your Site
+Use a Chat or Survey Feedback Tool to Convert Website Visitors

 There are a lot of tools out there which let you install a live chat or feedback feature on your site.
 You might have seen these pop up in the lower right hand corner.
 Sometimes it’s a live chat, sometimes it’s a survey question which directs you to a page based on how you answer: